antimof/UxPlay/README.md

 **(Only tested on Intel X86_64 Macs)**

-_Note: A native AirPlay Server feature is  included in upcoming macOS 12 Monterey, but UxPlay can run  on older macOS systems that will not be able to run Monterey._
+_Note: A native AirPlay Server feature is included in  macOS 12 Monterey, but is restricted to recent hardware.
+UxPlay can run  on older macOS systems that will not be able to run Monterey, or can Monterey  but not AirPlay._

 These instructions for macOS asssume that the Xcode command-line developer tools are installed (if Xcode is installed, open the Terminal, type "sudo xcode-select --install" and accept the conditions).